Sampling from high-dimensional, multimodal distributions using automatically tuned, tempered Hamiltonian Monte Carlo: Other recent approaches to sampling from multimodal distributions

-In this section, we briefly describe some of the approaches to sampling from multimodal distributions that were developed in recent years.
-Continuous tempering is a strategy originally developed for, similar to various other tempering methods, simulating molecular dynamics where the free energy function has multiple isolated modes \citep{gobbo2015extended, lenner2016continuous}.
-It extends the Hamiltonian system by including a variable $\xt \in \mathsf R$ linked to the temperature level and the associated velocity variable $\vt$.
+In this section, we briefly review some of the recent approaches to sampling from multimodal distributions.
+Continuous tempering is a strategy originally developed for, akin to various other tempering methods, simulating molecular dynamics where the free energy function has multiple isolated modes \citep{gobbo2015extended, lenner2016continuous}.
+It extends the Hamiltonian system by including a variable $\xt \in \mathbb R$ linked to the temperature level and the associated velocity variable $\vt$.
 The extended Hamiltonian can be written in the form of

-where $f$, $G$ and $w$ are some functions and $m_T^{} \in \mathsf R$ represents the mass associated with the added variable $x_T^{}$.
+where $f$, $G$ and $w$ are some functions and $m_T^{} \in \mathbb R$ represents the mass associated with the added variable $x_T^{}$.
 The link function $f$ is chosen such that $f(x_T^{}) = 0$ for a certain interval, say for $x_T^{} \in (-c_T^{}, c_T^{})$.
 The states in the constructed Markov chain for which $x_T^{} \in (-c_T^{}, c_T^{})$ may then be considered as draws from the original target density $\Pi(x,v) \propto e^{-H(x,v)}$. \citet{graham2017continuously} considered the case

 where $\beta(x_T^{})$ represents the inverse temperature and $g(x)$ is the normalized density function of a certain base distribution.
 In this case, the extended Hamiltonian defines a smooth transition between the target density $e^{-U(x)}$ and $g(x)$ such that the distribution of $X$ given $\beta(x_T^{}) = \beta^*$ has density